-With macOS 10.11 and later, Apple Mail shows messages that its junk filter (or a server filter) thinks are junk using a low-contrast brown/gold/yellow text color.
-Click here65 to have SpamSieve override this and display the messages with the traditional black text color; for the default low-contrast text color click here66.
+Apple Mail shows messages that its junk filter (or a server filter) thinks are junk using a low-contrast brown/gold/yellow text color.
+Click here46 to have SpamSieve override this and display the messages with the traditional black text color; for the default low-contrast text color click here47.
+This setting is only available when using the SpamSieve Mail plug-in.